hashamali/gglog/README.md

-## stlog: Structure Logging Interface
+## sl: Structure Logging Interface

 A small opinionated log interface for Go for structured logging.
 Only supports 2 types of logs: